radiant-rstats/docker/install/setup-ohmyzsh.md

 > Hyper: Open Hyper → Edit → Preferences and change the value of fontFamily under module.exports.config to "MesloLGS NF".

+To use fonts and icons in the Standard macOS terminal with ZSH, change the terminal settings as follows:

+> Apple Terminal Open Terminal → Preferences → Profiles → Text, click Change under Font and select MesloLGS NF family.

 To use fonts and icons in the Windows Terminal change the terminal settings as follows:

 > Windows Terminal: Open Settings (Ctrl+,), search for fontFace and set value to "MesloLGS NF" for every profile.